flowershow/flowershow-app/docs/syntax.md

 ```

 > [!note]
-> Headings automatically generate anchors for linking:
+> Headings automatically generate anchors for linking, like:
 > `[Jump to section](#my-heading)`
-> You can get the full URL with a heading by hovering over a heading and clicking on the `#` icon on the left.
+> You can get the full URL of a heading by hovering over it and clicking on the `#` icon on the left.

-> [!tip] Tips
+> [!tip]
-> - Use Heading 1 only once per page for proper HTML semantics
+> It's recommended to use H1 only once per page for proper HTML semantics.
-> - Use headings logically (H2 → H3 under it, etc.)

 ## Thematic breaks